Richard Machattie

-Richard Randolph Machattie (1843 - 27 December 1902) was an Australian politician.
+Richard Randolph Machattie (7 December 1843 - 27 December 1902) was an Australian politician.

-Machattie was born at Bathurst to a medical doctor.
+Machattie was born at Bathurst, a son of the medical doctor Richard Machattie, for whom the park in Bathurst was named.
 He attended Bathurst Grammar School.
 He became a government surveyor, in the Carcoar and Bathurst districts.
 In 1882 he was elected to the New South Wales Legislative Assembly for Bourke, but he was defeated in 1885.
 A squatter at Brewarrina from 1884, the 1890s drought forced him to abandon his properties.
 Machattie died at Bathurst in 1902.

+The doctor Thomas Alfred Machattie (22 February 1855 – 1928) was a brother.